na-na-hi/renget/archive/elysianrealm.md

 Priority | Signet | Details
 ------ | ------ | ------
-1st | Eden1 | Both damage boosts, SP recovery, starting SP are the key choices, unlock nexus 2nd | Aponia1 | 6 4 5 are the key choices, unlock nexus
+1st | Eden1 | Both damage boosts, SP recovery, starting SP are the key choices, unlock nexus 2nd | Su1 | Both combo boosts, vulnerability, TDM, are the key choices; must pick at least breach from enhanced, can also pick vulnerability
-2nd | Su1 | Both combo boosts, vulnerability, TDM, are the key choices, unlock nexus; can pick breach, vulnerability from enhanced
+2nd | Vill-V1 | 2 3 are the key choices, unlock nexus
-2nd | Griseo1 | Red(buy from shop) Black Yellow are the key choices, unlock nexus
+2nd | Griseo1 | Red(buy from shop) Black  are the key choices, unlock nexus
-2nd | Pardofelis1 | Both damage boosts, hpSP cap up are the key choices, unlock nexus; can pick breach from enhanced; can also pick Kalpas1 nexus (Both damage boosts, HP cap up), Vill-V 3 2 as reinforcement
+2nd | Pardofelis1 | Both damage boosts, hpSP cap up are the key choices, unlock nexus; can also pick Kalpas2 nexus (Both damage boosts, HP cap up) as reinforcement

+!!! info Recommended to swap sigil on 5F; other than Su, rest of signets don't need enhanced; better to unlock more nexus

 #->Helical Contraption<-
 ->![hcvalk](https://i.imgur.com/3B3VaqW.png)<-